Minnesota homebuyer programs

 Working with one of Minnesota Housing’s participating lenders, you can determine which loan best suits your needs and apply for assistance.

-Start Up Mortgage
+Start Up for first-time homebuyers

 The Start Up program offers affordable, fixed interest rates, and you can put as little as 3% down on a conventional loan.
 It also features low or no mortgage insurance options, which helps keep your monthly payments low.

 Start Up is just for first-time homebuyers, which includes individuals who haven’t owned a home in the last three years.
 You’ll also have to fall within Minnesota Housing’s income limits, as well as the credit score requirements for your type of mortgage.

 The purchase price limit is either $349,500 or $372,600, depending on where you want to live in the state.

 The Step Up program helps current homeowners (or anyone who has owned a home within the last three years) to either buy a new home or refinance at an affordable rate.

 As with the Start Up loan, buyers can put down as little as 3% with Minnesota Housing’s exclusive conventional loans and still receive low or no mortgage insurance options to keep their monthly payments low.
 The credit score requirements vary depending on your loan type, but typically range from 580-620.

 To qualify, you’ll have to meet Minnesota Housing’s income limits, as well as the regional purchase price limits, which vary based on your household size.

 In 11 counties of the state, that would be $448,500 for one unit and $574,150 for two units.
 For all other counties, it’s $420,680 for one unit and $538650 for two units.